IllyaMoskvin/nixie-counter/README.md

 Next, I used a drill press to make the holes for the nixies, the screws, and the rear components.
 When drilling all the way through the wood, I drilled from the outside inward and used a sacrificial piece of wood to prevent chip-out.
 The holes for the nixies were drill-pressed with 1/4" bits and finished with hand files.
 As mentioned before, these were patterned after [Engram Enterprise's Amy Time!](http://reboots.g-cipher.net/time/) project, and I followed their technique here.

 The holes for the MSW-12A01 button and the 5.5x2.1mm barrel jack were made with 12mm and 11mm drill bits, respectively.
-Additionally, I used Forstner bits to create pockets for the nuts on those components, on the inside: 3/4" for the button and 1/2" for the power jack.
+Additionally, I used Forstner bits to create 5/8" pockets for the nuts on those components, on the inside.
 The Forstner holes were necessary because the threads on these components were too short relative to the thickness of the wood.
 They are about 1/8" deep: half the thickness of the wood.
 In retrospect, I should have made the Forstner hole for the button wider.

 All four brass machine screws used in this project are 1/2" #6-32 with 5/32" holes and 1/4" countersink.
 Because the screws on the back would be visible, I decided to source decorative ones.
 I used [decorative rosette-head, tamper-proof wall switch plate screws](https://www.kyleswitchplates.com/decorative-rosette-head-wall-switch-plate-screws-tamper-proof/) from Kyle Switch Plates.
 They require a special [rosette head screwdriver](https://www.kyleswitchplates.com/rosette-head-screwdriver-for-tamper-proof-light-switch-covers/), which unfortunately has been discontinued by the manufacturer.
 I have almost 100 of these screws left, so I intend to use them for many of my future projects.